Floorp-Projects/Floorp/taskcluster/docs/try.rst

 Very simply, this will run any task label that gets passed in as well as their dependencies.
-While it is possible to manually commit this file and push to try, it is mainly meant to be a generation target for various :ref:`try server <Try Server>` choosers.
+While it is possible to manually commit this file and push to try, it is mainly meant to be a generation target for various :ref:`try server <Pushing to Try>` choosers.
 For example:

 .. parsed-literal::